skewb1k/upfile/README.md

 # UpFile

-> ⚠️ **Work in Progress**: This project is under active development.
-The CLI is
-> not stable and may change at any time until v1.0.0 release.
-If you encounter
-> any issues on beta versions, try to delete $UPFILE_DIR directory, its layout
-> may change

 **UpFile** is a CLI tool for syncing files across multiple projects.

 It's designed to help you manage shared configuration files like .prettierrc,